Let’s Get Your Business Registered the Right Way...

 Becoming a sole trader is the simplest business structure to set up.
 This is also known as a sole proprietorship.

-Once registered, you’ll receive a Unique Taxpayer Reference (UTR) which you’ll use for all your tax affairs.
+Once registered, you’ll receive your Unique Taxpayer Reference (UTR), which is used for all tax filings.
 Keep this safe, it’s important!
 You may need to provide legal documents to verify your identity during registration.

 If your turnover reaches £90,000, you’ll also need to register for VAT.
 You can choose to register voluntarily before that if it benefits your business.
 If you operate under a name different from your legal name, you may need to register a fictitious business name (also known as a fictitious name or DBA) with your local authority.